TiansiGu/CS621-project1-client/README.md

     ```
     $ sudo apt install gcc
     ```
 - Have cjson library installed in both the VMs.
-Inside your VM, run
+You can install it in your VM by running
     ```
     $ sudo apt-get install libjson0 libjson0-dev
     ```